Florida Keys

 More than 95% of the land area lies in Monroe County, but a small portion extends northeast into Miami-Dade County, such as Totten Key.
 The total land area is 137.3 sqmi.
 At the 2010 census the population was 73,090, with an average density of 532.34 /sqmi, although much of the population is concentrated in a few areas of much higher density, such as the city of Key West, which has 32% of the Keys' total population.
 The 2014 Census population estimate was 77,136.
+The 2020 Census population estimate was 82,874.

 The city of Key West is the county seat of Monroe County.
 The county consists of a section on the mainland which is almost entirely in Everglades National Park, and the Keys islands from Key Largo to Dry Tortugas National Park.

 History

-The Keys were originally inhabited by the Calusa and Tequesta tribes, and were charted by Juan Ponce de León in 1513.
+The Keys were originally inhabited by the Calusa and Tequesta people and were later charted by Juan Ponce de León in 1513.
 De León named the islands Los Martires ("The Martyrs"), as they looked like suffering men from a distance.
 "Key" is derived from the Spanish word cayo, meaning small island.
 For many years, Key West was the largest town in Florida, and it grew prosperous on wrecking revenues.
 The isolated outpost was well located for trade with Cuba and the Bahamas and was on the main trade route from New Orleans.
 Improved navigation led to fewer shipwrecks, and Key West went into a decline in the late nineteenth century.